 Bergamot ice cream has been the best seller in artisan gelato shops for some years now in Calabria.
 With a slightly sour, yet fresh and thirst-quenching taste, it is ideal on hot summer days in Calabria.

 You can also buy a local drink called “Bergotto.”
 It’s non-alcoholic, organic and is incredibly refreshing when the weather is hot!
-It’s also included in lots of local cocktails such as Bergotto Spritz and Bergotto Vodka.
+It’s also included in lots of local cocktails such as Bergotto Spritz and our recipe for Bergotto Vodka.

 We first came across this is our friend’s garden after she had just bought her house here.
 When we cut into what we thought was a lemon we were disappointed at the amount of the pith.
 We thought we’d harvested under ripe lemons!